|

 abstract /

-Recently, Miller et al. (2021) and Baek et al. (2022) empirically
+paper Recently, Miller et al. (2021) and Baek et al. (2022) empirically

 demonstrated strong linear correlations between in-distribution (ID) versus out-of-distribution (OOD)